Skip to Main Navigation

 Overview

 By 2030, over half of the world's extreme poor will reside in fragile, conflict-affected, and violent countries (FCV), presenting substantial obstacles to poverty eradication and sustainable development.
-The Development Impact group's FCV program aims to identify, develop, and test interventions that empower households to safeguard against fragility.
+The Development Impact Group's FCV program aims to identify, develop, and test interventions that empower households to safeguard against fragility.

 The team’s extensive experience in fragile contexts has helped forge valuable partnerships with key actors.
 Notably, collaborations with the Evidence 4Peace Program enabled the implementation of over 30 impact evaluations focused on FCV, primarily funded by the UK Foreign, Commonwealth, and Development Office (FCDO) from 2012 to 2019.
-Furthermore, Development Impact group FCV maintains ongoing collaborations with the World Food Programme (WFP) and the Partnership for Economic Inclusion (PEI).
+Furthermore, Development Impact Group FCV maintains ongoing collaborations with the World Food Programme (WFP) and the Partnership for Economic Inclusion (PEI).

 Themes

-To achieve its aims, Development Impact group FCV is targeting three key focus areas to support solution development and implementation:
+To achieve its aims, Development Impact Group FCV is targeting three key focus areas to support solution development and implementation:

 Building resilience to shocks and reducing the risks of conflict

 Households are continuously exposed to shocks and stressors like conflict, violent extremism, climate change, and migration, hindering their escape from extreme poverty and their progress toward prosperity.
-The Development Impact group seeks to mitigate these risks by helping households break the cycle of poverty and prevent escalating conflicts.
+The Development Impact Goup seeks to mitigate these risks by helping households break the cycle of poverty and prevent escalating conflicts.
 This is achieved through the identification, development, and testing of interventions that empower individuals to anticipate and adapt to risks.
-Currently, the Development Impact group's portfolio covers various programs that address different sources of fragility, including conflict and climate change.
+Currently, the Development Impact Group's portfolio covers various programs that address different sources of fragility, including conflict and climate change.

 Building human capital and sustainable livelihoods

 Supporting livelihoods in fragile and conflict-affected settings is crucial for preventing and reducing conflict and violence.
-The Development Impact group focuses on studying the impact of key social protection policies in fragile contexts, such as employment, financial services, cash transfers, and economic inclusion packages.
+The Development Impact Group focuses on studying the impact of key social protection policies in fragile contexts, such as employment, financial services, cash transfers, and economic inclusion packages.

 Current research includes assessing the effectiveness of scalable employment initiatives in Bangladesh, studying the impacts of livelihood support programs on displaced and host populations in Niger, and evaluating government-led economic inclusion programs' impact and cost-effectiveness at scale.